janitorbeta

 You can enable it if you are getting errors, but leave it disabled otherwise.

-TokenReply (ResurgeAI) Guide
+TokenReply Guide

 TokenReply has a general rate limit of 40 requests per day for limited models, and a 3 requests per minute limit for unlimited ones.